Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Hi, Rach," Sam said, and Rachel almost—almost—stuck her tongue out at him.

 She did not give him permission to use that nickname.
 Quinn seemed to agree with Rachel's disgust at hearing that syllable come out of his mouth.
-It shouldn't have surprised the brunette, really, since the blonde didn't like anyone she associated with getting friendly with the diva, but it was more the fact that they actually agreed on something that surprised her.
+It shouldn't have surprised Rachel, really, since Quinn didn't like anyone she associated with getting friendly with Rachel, but it was more the fact that they actually agreed on something that surprised her.
 Rather than the Raised Eyebrow of Doom (or RED) she was shooting at her boyfriend.

 "You look nice," Mercedes shouted suddenly, and even though it was only because she wanted to be heard, it made Rachel jump.